Smoked Gouda Muffin Tin Potato Stacks

 Bake 30-45 minutes or until the potatoes are tender inside with golden, crispy brown edges.
 Let them rest 5 minutes in the tins then gently remove onto a plate.

-Appetizer ~ Use small potatoes baked in a mini muffin tin.
+Note: to serve as an apptizer, use small potatoes and bake in a mini muffin tin.
 Serve with a dollop of sour cream and a sprinkle of chives.